A compendium of logarithmic corrections in AdS/CFT

 We can now proceed in a similar manner as in Section~\ref{sec:bootstrap}.
-Studying the logarithmic corrections to the gravitational path integral on various explicit gravitational backgrounds, we find that the coefficient of $\log N$ (or $\log \lambda$) will depend on continuous parameters unless the total contribution to the $(c,b_1,b_2)$ heat kernel coefficients from the finite number of matter fields in the effective gravitational theory vanishes, i.e. we find the constraint
+Studying the logarithmic corrections to the gravitational path integral on various explicit gravitational backgrounds,\footnote{We expect that the path integral of a standard 4d gravitational EFT allows for a standard diagrammatic expansion with respect to the large parameter $L^2/G_N$.
+The coefficient of the logarithmic correction $\log (L^2/G_N)$ that is dual to $\mathcal{C}$ in the field theory side is then anticipated to be insensitive to the details of the UV cutoff and thereby determined unambiguously in the diagrammatic expansion.
+In particular, this requires the absence of exotic contributions like $[ (L^2/G_N)]^p[\log (L^2/G_N)]^q$ with $p\geq 0$, $q>1$ in the expansion.
+In the discussion below we assume that such contributions indeed do not arise.} we find that the coefficient of $\log N$ (or $\log \lambda$) will depend on continuous parameters unless the total contribution to the $(c,b_1,b_2)$ heat kernel coefficients from the finite number of matter fields in the effective gravitational theory vanishes, i.e. we find the constraint

 We emphasize that this conclusion is independent of the supersymmetry preserved by the gravitational theory or the background.
 This result imposes very strong constraint on any candidate consistent effective theory of gravity in AdS with finitely many fields.
 We now illustrate this with several examples.